 - Book a session with one of our practitioners while you’re here, or request a written treatment plan with a fee estimate.

 - Take home a copy of The Skeptic’s Guide to Hypnosis, written by Luke Chao, founder of this centre.
 It’s a short read that describes his unique perspectives on hypnosis, 15 years after receiving certification.

-If you have a hard time coming into downtown Toronto, completing our online consultation and requesting a custom treatment plan is the best way to start.
+If you have a hard time scheduling time off, completing our self-directed consultation and requesting a custom treatment plan is the best way to start.
 Otherwise, complete the form below:

 * Our hypnosis services are not medical care, psychotherapy or psychological advice.
 Best-case results described on this site, including testimonials, represent the outcome of an ideal client.
 Your results might be different, and will depend on your hypnotic suggestibility, motivation to change, past history, and many other factors that are not in our control.